 THE GOD ON TRIAL SERIES

-THE DEMONIZATION OF GOD UNMASKED
+BOOK 1: THE DEMONIZATION OF GOD UNMASKED

 The Demonization of God Unmasked is the first book in the “God On Trial” series.
 Here you will find an in-depth study on how Satan has demonized the Creator through the Tree of the Knowledge of Good and Evil.
 A must read for those who want to understand the meaning behind the Tree of the Knowledge of Good and Evil and its role in bringing about death.
 This is a book is an eye opener that everyone needs to read!
-READ ON THE WEBSITE (GOOGLE TRANSLATE AVAILABLE).

 BOOK 2: GOD ON TRIAL: HAVE WE BEEN LIED TO?
 IS GOD A KILLER?